MeinePeptide

 CJC-1295 (no DAC)

-A short-acting GHRH analogue — the GH pulse it produces is sharp, brief, and very close to what the pituitary does on its own.
+A short-acting GHRH analogue.
+The GH pulse it produces is sharp, brief, and very close to what the pituitary does on its own.
 Stabilised against rapid breakdown, but without the albumin-binding modification that turns it into the long-acting DAC version.

 Best for